Nothing is as painful to the human mind as a great and sudden change- Mary Shelly, Frankenstein

 To say goodbye is to die a little – Raymond Chandler, The Long Goodbye

-Change does not come easy to many, and yet, change will always happen.
 Resistance to change is one of the major causes of psychological disturbance in men and yet, change is the only constant in life.
+From experience, I can share some tips that helped me become more adaptable and more open to change.

 When you are more open to change, the less life events distress you.
 Stephen Covey discusses this in his book, The 7 habits of highly effective people where he encourages us to be proactive and rather than complain because of the way things are, learn ways we can change ourselves before we even change those who are around us.